3V3RYONE/RFTS/README.md

     * Click on **Back To Services** again, and check the updated details for the transaction by clicking **View Records** button.

 Thus, this RFTS system leaves no possibilities of goods scams.

+# Tools Used
+* The RFTS website is globally hosted through [000webhost](https://www.000webhost.com/).
+* HTML, CSS and JS is used for frontend development of the website.
+* PHP is used for backend development of the website.
+* mySQL/phpMyAdmin is used for managing the database services.